David's Page

 David05.jpg

-"As seen on TV"
+"As seen on BBC TV"

 Und ich habe Deutsch gelernt, aber leider habe ich mehr vergessen!